baoqger/chrisbao/source/_posts/how-to-implement-libpcap-on-linux-with-raw-socket-part1.md

 But for the `PF_PACKET` socket, the packet in `sk_buff` is cloned, then it skips the protocol stacks and directly goes to the application.
 The kernel needs the clone operation, because one copy is consumed by the `PF_PACKET` socket, and the other one goes through the usual protocol stacks.

-In future articles, I will demonstrate more about Linux kernel network internals.
+In future articles, I'll demonstrate more about Linux kernel network internals.

-Next step, let us see how to implement it at the code level.
-For brevity, I only show the essential code block.
+Next step, let us see how to create a `PF_PACKET` socket at the code level.
+For brevity, I omit some code and only show the essential part.
 You can refer to this Github [repo](https://github.com/baoqger/raw-socket-packet-capture-/blob/master/raw_socket.c) in detail.

 ```cpp
     if ((sock = socket(PF_PACKET, SOCK_RAW, htons(ETH_P_IP))) < 0) {